Corriande/Manhattan-Congestion-Zone-Animation-Analysis/README.md

 - Rank streets by their volume received from source streets to predict which would gain the most mobility of the congestion zone (within limits of the data's integrity)
 - Identify which streets are more integral to draw insights from branch analysis based on whether their number of connections is sufficient to describe the average daily volume of the source street.Rank by number of connections.
 - Graph network connections between source streets and branches

+#### 08_Intersections.ipynb

+- Identifies geometric intersections in the basemap.geojson dataset and the names of intersecting streets
+- Identifies exchanges of volume between to different streets using the toSt and fromSt columns of the Automated Traffic Counts Dataset
+- Locates these exchanges of volumes on the map, giving them a precise spatial coordinate where previously there was none
+- Creates the sorted_intersection_dates dataset, with information on all intersectional exchanges of volume per datetime, info on both intersecting streets, and an intersection marker to plot this data on the map.
+This dataset is used in 09_Directional_Volume_Flow_Map

+#### 09_Directional_Volume_Flow_Map.ipynb

+- Maps the WktGeom data included in the Automated Traffic Counts dataset, as well as portraying the direction of traffic volume exchanges between known intersections (recorded in sorted_intersection_dates) by systemically fitting markers to each street, and coloring the markers between intersections with a grey scale gradient.
+The gradient becomes darker towards the "gain street" and whiter towards the "lose street" between two intersections that exchange traffic volume.

 Again, if you'd like access to datasets, map images, or map videos, please feel free to reach out on Linkedin (address at top of page).